Mongolian Name Generator - Character Names from the Steppe Tradition

 Mongolian Naming Tradition

-Mongolian (*монгол хэл*, *mongol khel*) is a Mongolic language spoken primarily in Mongolia and Inner Mongolia (China).
-The traditional Mongolian naming system used single personal names, with no fixed family name structure — people were known by their given name, patronymic, and clan/tribal affiliation.
-This system created the recurring confusion for Western writers: "Genghis Khan" is not a name but a title — *Chinggis* was his given name, and *Khan* means "ruler."
-His birth name was *Temüjin* (meaning something like "ironworker").
-Mongolian names historically drew from several traditions: nature names (*Usukh* — water, *Margad* — emerald, *Örgil* — fire), animal names (a common traditional practice: children named after the powerful animals of the steppe — Eagle, Tiger, Wolf), names describing the circumstances of birth or qualities desired, and Buddhist names introduced after Tibet's conversion of the Mongols in the 16th-17th centuries.
-The *Secret History of the Mongols* (*Монголын нууц товчоо*), written shortly after Genghis Khan's death (c.
-1240), is the oldest surviving literary text in the Mongol language and preserves the 12th-13th century naming conventions: Temüjin, Jamukha (his childhood blood brother and later enemy), Toghrul (the Kerait king), Kuchug, Börte (his first and primary wife), Hö'elün (his mother).
-These are names from the pre-empire period, before the title culture of the empire itself.
+Mongolian (*монгол хэл*, *mongol khel*) is a Mongolic language spoken primarily in Mongolia and Inner Mongolia.
+The traditional naming system used single personal names with no fixed family structure; people were known by given name, patronymic, and clan affiliation.
+This trips up Western writers constantly: "Genghis Khan" is not a name but a title. *Chinggis* was his given name; *Khan* means "ruler."
+His birth name was *Temüjin*, meaning something like "ironworker."
+Names historically drew from several sources: nature (*Usukh*, water; *Margad*, emerald; *Örgil*, fire), animals (children named after the powerful creatures of the steppe, eagle, tiger, wolf), circumstances of birth or desired qualities, and Buddhist names introduced after Tibet's conversion of the Mongols in the 16th and 17th centuries.
+The *Secret History of the Mongols* (*Монголын нууц товчоо*), written shortly after Genghis Khan's death around 1240, is the oldest surviving literary text in Mongol and preserves 12th-13th century naming conventions: Temüjin, Jamukha (his childhood blood brother and later enemy), Toghrul (the Kerait king), Kuchug, Börte (his first wife), Hö'elün (his mother).
+These are pre-empire names, from before the title culture the empire brought with it.

 The Empire and Its Names

-The Mongol Empire (1206-1368 CE at its height, though successor khanates lasted into the 18th century) was governed by the Borjigin clan of Genghis Khan.
-His sons: Jochi (possibly not his biological son — the *Secret History* handles this with great delicacy), Chagatai (from whom descended the Chagatai Khanate of Central Asia), Ögedei (who succeeded him and directed the western campaigns), Tolui (who governed the Mongol heartland).
-Grandsons: Möngke, Kublai (who completed the conquest of China and founded the Yuan Dynasty), Hulagu (who sacked Baghdad and founded the Ilkhanate).
-These names — from the *Secret History* and the Persian, Chinese, and Russian chronicles — are the authentic 13th-century Mongol name register.
-They sound different from each other because the Mongols of the empire were a diverse confederation: different tribal groups had different naming conventions within the broader Mongol tradition.
-The Mongol empire's administration was multilingual; Persian, Chinese, Uyghur, and later Arabic served as administrative languages.
-Mongol rulers in China took Chinese names and titles; in Iran they took Persian ones.
-This cultural code-switching produced naming complexity: Kublai Khan had both a Mongol name and a Chinese imperial title (Emperor Shizu of Yuan).
+The Mongol Empire (1206-1368 CE, though successor khanates persisted into the 18th century) was governed by the Borjigin clan of Genghis Khan.
+His sons: Jochi (whose paternity the *Secret History* addresses with notable discretion), Chagatai (ancestor of the Chagatai Khanate in Central Asia), Ögedei (who succeeded Genghis and directed the western campaigns), Tolui (who governed the Mongol heartland).
+His grandsons included Möngke, Kublai (who finished the conquest of China and founded the Yuan Dynasty), and Hulagu (who sacked Baghdad and established the Ilkhanate).
+These names, drawn from the *Secret History* and the Persian, Chinese, and Russian chronicles, represent the authentic 13th-century Mongol name register.
+They sound unlike one another because the empire was a confederation of distinct tribal groups, each with its own naming conventions within the broader Mongol tradition.
+The empire's administration was multilingual.
+Persian, Chinese, Uyghur, and later Arabic all served as administrative languages, and Mongol rulers adapted accordingly: those in China took Chinese names and titles, those in Iran took Persian ones.
+Kublai Khan, for instance, held both a Mongol name and a Chinese imperial title, Emperor Shizu of Yuan.

 Using the Generator

-For Mongol Empire settings — the period of Temüjin's unification (1180s-1206), the consolidation under Genghis Khan (1206-1227), the western campaigns under Ögedei (1229-1241), or the successor khanates — names should come from the primary sources: the *Secret History*, Rashid al-Din's *Jami al-Tawarikh* (Persian), Marco Polo's account.
-Names from these sources have the authentic 12th-13th century phonology.
-For Mongolian shamanic tradition — the religion of Tengrism (*Möngke Tengri*, Eternal Blue Sky as the supreme deity) that predates the Buddhist conversion — names connected to sky, horses, and the shamanic spirit world are appropriate.
-Shamanic names in Mongolian tradition often invoke natural forces or spirits.
-For contemporary Mongolian characters, the Soviet period introduced significant naming changes: surnames were required in the Mongolian People's Republic (following Soviet practice), and many Mongolians took surnames from clan names or patronymics.
-Post-1990 independence revived traditional naming.
-Contemporary Mongolian names: Battulga, Enkhjargal, Ordinkhimeg, Delgermaa — longer than older names, with Buddhist and nature elements.
+For Mongol Empire settings, including the period of Temüjin's unification (1180s-1206), consolidation under Genghis Khan (1206-1227), the western campaigns under Ögedei (1229-1241), or the successor khanates, names should come from the primary sources: the *Secret History*, Rashid al-Din's *Jami al-Tawarikh*, Marco Polo's account.
+These sources preserve the authentic 12th-13th century phonology that later transliterations flatten.
+For characters rooted in Mongolian shamanic tradition, Tengrism (*Möngke Tengri*, the Eternal Blue Sky as supreme deity), which predates the Buddhist conversion by centuries, names connected to sky, horses, and the spirit world fit the register.
+Shamanic names in this tradition tend to invoke natural forces directly rather than abstract virtues.
+The Soviet period reshaped contemporary Mongolian naming in ways worth knowing: the Mongolian People's Republic required surnames, and most families took them from clan names or patronymics.
+Traditional naming revived after 1990.
+Contemporary names like Battulga, Enkhjargal, Ordinkhimeg, and Delgermaa run longer than their medieval predecessors and draw on both Buddhist vocabulary and the natural world.